oivron/bitbotxl/README.md

 ### Sonar
 ```
-# Stop, reverse and spin the Bit:bot when it gets close to an object in front of it.
+# Stop, reverse and spin the Bit:bot when it gets close to an object.
 # The sonar() method returns the distance to the nearest object in cm.
 bitbot.go(FORWARD, 50)
-if bitbot.sonar() < 15:
+if bitbot.sonar() < 20:
     bitbot.stop()
     bitbot.goms(REVERSE, 50, 700)
     bitbot.spinms(RIGHT, 50, 200)